wanderdust/newsletter/content/posts/020_real_time_data_api_with_cdc/index.md

 ## Putting it all together

 With all these pieces in place, we now have a complete solution:

-1. CDC captures changes from the Delta table in near real-time
+1. Capture all events with Kafka
-2. The streaming job processes these changes and updates PostgreSQL
+2. Send the events to DBX
-3. PostgreSQL indexes optimize the data for fast reads
+...
-4. The FastAPI service provides a clean interface to access the data
+5. Serve the data in near Real time via APIs

 This architecture gives us several benefits:
-- Low-latency access to transaction data (less than 100ms)
+- Low-latency access to transaction data
 - Reduced load on the data warehouse
 - Support for real-time operational use cases
 - Separation of analytical and operational workloads

 ## Conclusion

-We've built a real-time API using Change Data Capture and streaming to make warehouse data available with sub-second latency.
+We've built a near real-time API using Change Data Capture and streaming to make warehouse data available with sub-second latency.
 By combining Delta's CDC capabilities with PostgreSQL's indexing and FastAPI's performance, we've created a solution that meets the needs of our customer support team.

 The same pattern can be applied to many other use cases where real-time access to warehouse data is needed, such as personalization, fraud detection, or inventory management.

-Thank you for making it this far!
-I hope you've found this post useful.
-Feel free to reach out with any questions or comments.
+We can also apply this pattern to move data into any database, such as Redis or DynamoDB.